chandnir2/chandnir2.github.io/index.md

 ### Technical Interests

-I am a curious software engineer particularly interested in **Software Engineering, Machine Learning and Artificial Intelligence, Systems Engineering, and Devops/MLOps**.
-I pride myself on writing high quality code and debugging complex problems.
-I have significant experience teaching systems computer science and machine learning/deep learning courses.
-I'm always on the look out for opportunities to expand my expertise and contribute to meaningful engineering and teaching work, so please reach out!
+I am an environmental scientist interested in **the intersection of wildlife research and environmental policy, population biology, and quantitative sciences**.
+I have conducted two seasons of field work for Boulder County Parks and Open Space, where I independently collected breeding bird and raptor data.
+Additional fish sampling and elk surveys were completed in collaboration with Colorado Parks and Widlife.
+I am excited about quantitative sciences, and strive to build upon my existing R Studio and Excel profficiency.
+I thoroughly enjoy discussing wildlife research and sharing stories about field experiences, and welcome anyone interested in reaching out!

 ### Fun Facts
 When I am not working, I enjoy hiking, rock climbing, camping, and cooking!
 I learned ballet for 13 years, and classical Indian dance for over 20 years.
 I especially enjoy performing Bharathanatyam for audiences across the U.S. and India.